ufo-github/ponyfoo/posts/2013-06-27_monitoring-production-grade-node-applications.md

 # Monitoring Production Grade Node Applications #

-Catching, or even _tracing_ errors in Node applications can be tricky sometimes.
-I wanted to share a few practices that can help you keep your application up in most scenarios.
+Catching, or even _tracing_ errors in Node applications can be _tricky sometimes_.
+I wanted to share a few practices that can help you **keep your application up in most scenarios**.

 We shouldn't ever rely on the luxury of _hoping for the best_ when it comes to _production application uptime_.
-There are a series of steps we can take to _prevent and minimize fatal exceptions_, while maximizing uptime and improving monitoring.
+There are a series of steps we can take to _prevent and minimize fatal exceptions_, while **maximizing uptime and improving monitoring**.

 ### Log **exceptions** with their _full stack traces_ ###